xXHappypigXx/MultiPassDedupRocm/README.md

 # 📖MultiPassDedup

+**This is a fork from [routineLife1/MultiPassDedup](https://github.com/routineLife1/MultiPassDedup), patched to use ROCm and VA-API instead of CUDA and nvenc**

 ### Efficient Deduplicate for Anime Video Frame Interpolation
 > When performing frame interpolation on anime footage, conventional deduplication methods often rely on identification, which has many drawbacks, such as losing background textures and failing to correctly handle multiple characters drawn with different cadences in the same scene.
 >